infor-design/enterprise-wc/src/components/ids-calendar/README.md

 - `clickcalendarevent` - Fires when a calendar event is clicked.
 Detail contains IdsCalendarEvent element.
 - `dblclickcalendarevent` - Fires when a calendar event is double clicked.
 Detail contains IdsCalendarEvent element.

+## Methods
+- `addEvent(eventData: CalendarEventData)` - Add an event to the calendar.
+- `updateEvent(eventData: CalendarEventData)` - Update an existing calendar event.

 ## Features (With Code Examples)

 With no settings.
 Calendar shows month view set to current date without legend or detail panes.